 (37) "Regional Accrediting Associations:" Colleges and universities approved for teacher education must be accredited by the appropriate regional association at the time the degree or program is completed.
-The regional associations are: New England Association of Schools and Colleges - Commission on Institutions of Higher Education; North Central Association of Colleges and Schools - The Higher Learning Commission; Northwest Commission on Colleges and Schools - Middle States Association of Colleges and Schools - Middle States Commission on Higher Education; Southern Association of Colleges and Schools Commission of Colleges and Schools of Schools and Colleges and Schools and Colleges and Schools of Schools and Colleges and Schools of Schools and Colleges Accrediting Commission for Senior Colleges and Universities.
+The regional associations are: New England Association of Schools and Colleges - Commission on Institutions of Higher Education; North Central Association of Colleges and Schools - The Higher Learning Commission; Northwest Commission on Colleges and Schools - Middle States Association of Colleges and Schools - Middle States Commission on Higher Education; Southern Association of Schools and Colleges and Schools Commission of Colleges and Schools of Schools and Colleges and Schools of Schools and Colleges and Schools of Schools and Colleges and Schools for Senior Colleges and Universities.